Trillium Creek Primary School

 Each year our school also has a Book Fair allowing students and families to purchase books either at the school or onsite during a specified week.
 Information for the Book Fair and order forms will be in our online school newsletter prior to the event.
 Be sure to sign up on our listserv so that you receive our weekly school newsletter.

-We will have two class parties, one in November and the other to celebrate Valentine's Day, and a Celebration of Learning on the last full day of school in June, also in the afternoon.
+We will have two class celebrations: a Celebration of Friendship on a Friday afternoon close to Valentine's Day, and a Celebration of Learning on the last full day of school in June, also in the afternoon.
 Classroom teachers will coordinate these parties with parents.
 Please be aware that there may be children who have food allergies in the classroom.
 Therefore, talk to the teacher before sending treats or offering food to the children in the classroom.
 Teachers at each grade level plan parties together so that they are similar and costs are low.

 Starting in September of 2004 the West Linn - Wilsonville SD has adopted a latex free policy in all of its buildings.
 This means parents and students are no longer allowed to bring any latex balloons to the school at any time.
 The change in this policy reflects the increasing number of people with severe latex allergies, some even life threatening.
 Mylar balloons are acceptable.